clojure-finance/clojask/docs/aggregation functions.md

 Basically, the function should take one argument only, which is the full aggregation column. ***Here we simply assume this column should be smaller than memory!***

-You may find many built-in function in Clojure also fulfilling this requirement, for example, `count`, `mean`, and countless function constructed from [`reduce`](https://clojuredocs.org/clojure.core/reduce).
+You may find many built-in functions in Clojure also fulfilling this requirement, for example `count`, and the many functions constructed from [`reduce`](https://clojuredocs.org/clojure.core/reduce).

 #### How to define simple aggregation functions?